Azure/azure-sdk-for-net/sdk/batch/Azure.Compute.Batch/README.md

 The Azure.Compute.Batch package supports synchronous and asynchronous APIs.

-The following section provides several code snippets using the `_batchClient` created above, covering some of the most common Azure Batch related tasks:
+The following section provides several synchronous code snippets covering some of the most common Azure Batch related tasks:

-### Sync examples

 * [Create a pool](#create-a-pool)
 * [Retrieve a pool](#retrieve-a-pool)